 Liza is a Graphic Designer and artist living in Charlotte, NC.
 She has always been a passionate art lover and project enthusiast.
 Not to be discouraged by her very first drawings of gross anatomical displacement, where arms grew out of heads, she honed her technique only to find that arms CAN grow out of heads.
-She has always turned to art for expression and is inspired by the culture and fashion of the 60s, American post-punk posters, Eastern European poster art, the modern social / political landscape, and cats everywhere.
+She has always turned to art for expression and is inspired by the culture and fashion of the 60s, American post-punk posters, Eastern European poster art, and cats everywhere.
 Drawn to the nonsensical, playful, and surreal, Liza insists on work being fun.